isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange failed because of the IO error: %1.

-This error message indicated that GSS-TKEY exchange failed because of an IO error.
+This error message indicates that the GSS-TKEY exchange failed because of an IO error.
 The argument details the IO error.

 TKEY_EXCHANGE_FAIL_IO_STOPPED